usdot-jpo-ode/wzdx/README.md

 Going forward, the [Work Zone Data Working Group (WZDWG)](https://github.com/usdot-jpo-ode/wzdx/wiki), established under the Federal Geographic Data Committee (FGDC) Transportation Subcommittee (TSC) will maintain the WZDx Specification with the goal of publishing incremental updates to refine the features, attributes, and vocabulary needed to model work zone activity data.

 **How can I get help with implementation?**
+Review [Creating_a_WZDx_Feed.md](/Creating_a_WZDx_Feed.md) which contains information to assist in creating a WZDx data feed, such as the feed format, business rules, and validation tools.

-This project repository will be continually updated with resources to help with implementation - in the meantime, please make a GitHub issue or discussion entry if you need help implementing the WZDx Specification or have questions.
+This project repository will be continually updated with resources to help with implementation - in the meantime, please make a [new GitHub discussion](https://github.com/usdot-jpo-ode/wzdx/discussions/new) if you need help implementing the WZDx Specification or have questions.

 The Federal Highway Administration is leading efforts, via the [Work Zone Data Initiative (WZDI)](https://ops.fhwa.dot.gov/wz/wzdx/index.htm#wzdi), to develop a standard approach for collecting, organizing, and sharing data on the “when”, “where,” and “how” of work zone deployment.
 As part of this effort, key documents have been developed and made publicly available: